njheb/trinketm0-itsym0-itsym4-microbian/readme.txt

 I don't intend to replace the CMSIS code to make it much more like the nrf51/52 trees.

 You will need to install an arduino IDE to have access to CMSIS include files and the Adafruit SAMD board packages to get hold of the source code that I worked from.
-See footnote for path.
+See footnote for path and hyperlink.
+Arduino IDE version was 1.8.19,

 Only enough analog setup is done to allow compilation of SAMD51.